Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Adiabatic quantum geometry

 \subsection{Return probabilities for rotating drives}

-We call \i{rotating drive} a family of time-dependent deformations given by \beq f_t(\phii) = f_0(\phii) + \omega t \eeq where $\omega\equiv2\pi/T>0$ is some frequency and $f_0\in\Diff(S^1)$ is a given, fixed transformation.
-Any such family of deformations gives rise to a periodic Hamiltonian \eqref{s11}.
+We call \i{rotating drive} a family of time-dependent deformations given by \beq f_t(\phii) = f_0(\phii) + \omega t \eeq for some frequency $\omega\equiv2\pi/T>0$ and a fixed transformation $f_0 \in \Diff(S^1)$.
+Any such transformations give rise to a periodic Hamiltonian \eqref{s11}.
 Our goal is to find the resulting return probability \eqref{ss195} in the adiabatic limit $\omega L\to0$, where $L$ is system size.
 We do this by first solving Eq.~\eqref{evop}, which turns out to be integrable in the case of rotating drives.
 We then find the vector field $\bY_t$ in the group element \eqref{s185}, deduce the overlap $|\langle h|\cU(f_t^{-1}g_t)|h\rangle|^2$ at all times, and read off the return probability after one cycle.